About Sustainable Tourism

 Journalism, film and visual communications students enrolled at partner universities and education institutions in each of the 40 host countries will be fully hosted to gain practical storytelling/reporting skills and experience.

-While walking the coastline, they will interview rural communities, conservation NGOs, and marine-related academics to report on these environmental stories.
+While walking the coastline, they will interview rural communities, tourism service providers, conservation NGOs, and marine-related academics to report on sustainable tourism stories.

 Typical story angles will include:

-- Examining the complex relationships that coastal communities have with nature
+- Examining the complex relationships that tourism service providers and coastal communities have with the natural environment.

 - Local heroes and how they are helping to protect the natural world.